maiska/qubes-doc.rtd/user/advanced-topics/managing-vm-kernels.rst

 ------------------------------------------------------

-VM kernels are packages by Qubes team in ``kernel-qubes-vm`` packages.
+VM kernels are packaged by the Qubes team in the ``kernel-qubes-vm`` packages.
 Generally, the system will keep the three newest available versions.
 You can list them with the ``rpm`` command:

 .. code:: bash